 CTO at BLRSoft

-BLRSoft (as an R&D center of Abaxia) developed “home screens” software and firmware for Vodafone, Orange, and other network operators.
+BLRSoft, the R&D subsidiary of Abaxia, developed Launcher software and firmware for Vodafone, Orange, and other EU network operators.
 BLRSoft was acqui-hired by HTC in 2010 and renamed to HTC BLR.

 I worked in many roles, including Senior Software Engineer, Team and Technical Leader, Project Manager, Technical Director, while working on mobile software for Symbian and Windows Mobile.